5.040 – EEO Complaints and Investigations

 1. The Human Resources Director Shall Monitor all Department Procedures Regarding Fair Employment and Labor Practices

-2. The OPA Director Shall Oversee the Investigation of Complaints of Discriminatory Misconduct by Department Employees
+2. The Human Resources Director Shall Oversee the Investigation of Complaints of Discriminatory Misconduct by Department Employees

 3. The EEO Investigator Will Investigate Complaints